goliatone/wee-things-workshop/tutorials/x-pir/README.md

 ## PIR Movement Detector

-In this tutorial we will build an IoT motion sensor.
+In this tutorial we will build an IoT motion sensor using Passive Infrared detection.

 To build our circuit and power the PIR sensor we will need to add a voltage regulator.